darxsys/isomorph/README.md

 ## Installation

 To install, check out the repository and run make.
-This will generate a binary which you can then be included in the PATH, if wanted.
+This will generate a binary which you can then include in the PATH, if wanted.

 To create the documentation, type make docs.
 Make sure to have doxygen and graphviz installed.